microsoft/Windows-driver-samples/general/toaster/toastpkg/README.md

 Before doing this, you should back up your package.vcxproj file, located in your sample directory, for example C:\\Toaster\\C++\\Package.

 1. In the Properties for the package project, navigate to **Common Properties \> References**.

 1. Remove all references except WdfSimple.
 (Use the **Remove Reference** button at the bottom.)

 ### Automatic deployment (root enumerated)

 Before you automatically deploy a driver, you must provision the target computer.
-For instructions, see [Configuring a Computer for Driver Deployment, Testing, and Debugging](http://msdn.microsoft.com/en-us/library/windows/hardware/).
+For instructions, see [Provision a computer for driver deployment and testing](https://docs.microsoft.com/windows-hardware/drivers/gettingstarted/provision-a-target-computer-wdk-8-1).

 1. On the host computer, in Visual Studio, in Solution Explorer, right click the **package** project (within the package folder), and choose **Properties**.
 Navigate to **Configuration Properties \> Driver Install \> Deployment**.

 1. Check **Enable deployment**, and check **Remove previous driver versions before deployment**.
 For **Target Computer Name**, use the drop down to select the name of a target computer that you provisioned previously.
 Select **Hardware ID Driver Update**, and enter **{b85b7c50-6a01-11d2-b841-00c04fad5171}\\MsToaster** for the hardware ID.
 (You can find this value in the WdfSimple.inx file.)
 Click **Apply** and **OK**.

 1. Because this solution contains many projects, you may find it easier to remove some of them before you build and deploy a driver package.
 To do so, right click **package** (lower case), and choose **Properties**.
 Navigate to **Common Properties-\>References** and click **Remove Reference** to remove projects you don't want.
 (You can add them back later by using **Add New Reference**.)
 Click **OK**.

 1. On the **Build** menu, choose **Build Solution** or **Rebuild Solution** (if you removed references).

 1. If you removed references and deployment does not succeed, try deleting the contents of the c:\\DriverTest\\Drivers folder on the target machine, and then retry deployment.

 ### Manual deployment (root enumerated)

 Before you manually deploy a driver, you must turn on test signing and install a certificate on the target computer.
-You also need to copy the [DevCon](http://msdn.microsoft.com/en-us/library/windows/hardware/ff544707) tool to the target computer.
-For instructions, see [Preparing a Computer for Manual Driver Deployment](https://docs.microsoft.com/en-us/windows-hardware/drivers/develop/preparing-a-computer-for-manual-driver-deployment).
+You also need to copy the [DevCon](https://docs.microsoft.com/windows-hardware/drivers/devtest/devcon) tool to the target computer.
+For instructions, see [Preparing a Computer for Manual Driver Deployment](https://docs.microsoft.com/windows-hardware/drivers/develop/preparing-a-computer-for-manual-driver-deployment).

 1. Copy all of the files in your driver package to a folder on the target computer (for example, c:\\WdfSimplePackage).

 1. On the target computer, open a Command Prompt window as Administrator.
 Navigate to your driver package folder, and enter the following command:

     **devcon install WdfSimple.inf {b85b7c50-6a01-11d2-b841-00c04fad5171}\\MsToaster**